barikokani/barikokani/README.md

 - 👋 Hi, I’m @barikokani
 - 👀 I’m interested in learning Cloud Computing & DevOps
 - 🌱 I’m currently learning AWS & Oracle Cloud
-- 💞️ I’m looking to collaborate on W3, Infrastructure as a Code projects (IaaC), UI/UX
+- 💞️ I’m looking to collaborate on W3, Infrastructure as a Code (IaaC), UI/UX
 - 📫 How to reach me - @bari121 on the bird app, bari.kokani@gmail.com

 <!---